wuxxin/machine-bootstrap/README.md

 ### Limits and Contraints

-+ one or two disks only
++ one or two disks only, if machine has more disks they have to be setup later

 + SWAP
     if using a SWAP partition, the swap partition will always be encrypted.